System Design Space

 12-factor principles reduce architectural entropy

-Clear separation of build, release and run, external configuration, and stateless services keeps behavior predictable from local development to production.
+While configuration is baked into the code and the build is tangled with the run, behavior shifts on every move between environments.
+A clear separation of build, release, and run, external configuration, and stateless services keeps that behavior predictable from local development to production.

 Platform discipline matters more than tools

-Cloud-native design connects containers, infrastructure as code, GitOps, and declarative operating rules into one managed engineering loop.
+A stack of fashionable tools does not make a system cloud-native.
+Maturity comes from the cloud-native approach: it connects containers, infrastructure as code, GitOps, and declarative operating rules into one managed engineering loop the team can actually sustain.

 Elasticity requires architecture readiness

-Autoscaling only works well when services are designed for horizontal scale, failure isolation, and controlled dependency behavior.
+Turning on autoscaling over a service that holds local state multiplies the problem, not the throughput.
+Elasticity pays off only when services are designed up front for horizontal scale, failure isolation, and controlled dependency behavior.

 Cloud failures are normal operating conditions